 Autocomplete Python Tkinter

 - The first step in the process is to install Autocomplete on the system.
-Windows and Mac users can simply use pip to install autocomplete whereas Linux users have to install the complete package to use it.
+Windows and Mac users can simply use pip to install autocomplete, whereas Linux users have to install the complete package to use it.

-- ttkwidgets is dependent on the pillow, so we need to install that as well on the system to make this ttkwidgets library work.
+- ttkwidgets is dependent on pillow, so we need to install that as well on the system to make this ttkwidgets library work.

 Windows and Mac users: